-There are other issues which have prevented housing schemes from commencing on-time or at all, such infrastructure and planning related issues which will inform our ongoing consultation with the local councils with regards the development of Local Development Plans.
+There are other issues which have prevented housing schemes from commencing on-time or at all, such as delays in achieving planning approval, unforeseen site constraints and even lack of community support.
+However these issues are not solely attributed to rural also further develop our understanding of local land, infrastructure and planning related issues which will inform our ongoing consultation with the local councils with regards the development of Local Development Plans.